Meira-JH/laBook-backend/README.md

 ## Code architecture :computer:

 This code was designed concerned with clean code, TS best practices and Model-View-Controller (MVC) design pattern.
-The source foulder is devided in:
+The source folder is devided in:

 :small_blue_diamond: **contoller layer**: folder containing Typescript files responsible for receiving requisitions data and directing them to the necessary layers;